Fred Agabashian: Broadcaster

 After his retirement, Agabashian did color commentary for the Indianapolis Motor Speedway Radio Network, serving from 1959 to 1965 and again from 1973 to 1977.

 Death

-He died on 13 October 1989 at Alamo, California and was cremated.
+Agabashian died on 13 October 1989 at Alamo, California and was cremated.

 Recognition

 Agabashian was inducted in the National Midget Auto Racing Hall of Fame, and in 2005, the Indianapolis Motor Speedway Hall of Fame.